 2. I always have to evaluate what could be the wrong answer

-Answering even the simplest questions if they’re being asked by an authority figure is really hard.
+Answering even the simplest questions if an authority figure is asking them is really hard.
 You might be familiar with this one.
 As a child, there is always a wrong answer that results in punishment.
-Sometimes you get punished regardless of what your reply is, and sometimes you get punished for answers that were the right ones just recently.
+Sometimes you get punished regardless of your reply, and sometimes you get punished for answers that were the right ones recently.
 Any time an authority figure (which a dentist is) asks me a question, my mind goes into overdrive, analysing options and trying to establish which is the right answer and which is the wrong one, or at least which answer would have the least consequences in terms of making people upset or judgemental.

 Possible consequences of me allowing the dentist to touch my shoulder:

 - the nurse becoming upset because I might make her feel less worthy

 - the dentist becoming upset because he would have to touch my shoulder